newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

    </Signature>
 </PVLicense>
 ```
-The *cmd* part here contains the command **VL**, that indicates to the PowerVision which VIN it is married to.
-Controling this field means being able to forge licenses for arbitrary VINs, so it would be jackpot.
+The *cmd* part here contains the command **VL**, that indicates to the PowerVision which VIN it is coupled to.Controlling the value of this field is the ultimate jackpot, as it enables to forge licenses for arbitrary VINs.
 The *signature*, however, is here in order to prevent exactly this.
 It contains the **SHA1** of the XML file, encrypted with Dynojet's private key.
 In order to verify the signature, the PowerVision stores the public key in an encrypted database.
-It then proceeds to hash the file, and perform a *memcmp* on the resulting hash, and the one obtained using decryption.
+It then proceeds to hash the file, and performs a *memcmp* on the resulting hash, and the one obtained using decryption.
 Here is the overview of the license verification function:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/license_overview.png)